 Bob Ingalls' Biography

 Bob composing at his piano Bob Ingalls began his music career at an early age.
-Both his father Fred and his uncle Albert M. (Micky) were musicians.
+Both his father Fred and his uncle Albert M. (Mickey) were musicians.

-Bob played principal clarinet with the Seattle Youth Symphony in high school and went on to major in clarinet performance with a minor in theory at The Juilliard School of Music in New York City.
+Bob played principal clarinet with the Seattle Youth Symphony in high school and went on to major in clarinet performance at The Juilliard School of Music in New York City.
 Moving from the suburbs of Seattle to Harlem was a growing experience for the young musician.
 In his second year, Bob won the position as principal clarinetist with the Juilliard Theater orchestra.
 His training under world-renown conductor Alfred Wallenstein with this orchestra would be crucial to his future musical development.

 "He taught me the beauty of balance and how the whole could be more than the sum of its parts".